Charles W. Forward: Career

-In 1897, Forward edited John Smith's vegetarian book Fruits and Farinacea.
-The book was heavily criticized by the British Medical Journal as non-scientific.
+In 1897, Forward advocated for the amalgamation of vegetarian journals.
+That same year, he edited and published a new edition of John Smith's vegetarian treatise, Fruits and Farinacea.
+The edition was heavily criticised by The British Medical Journal, which dismissed the work as unscientific.

-Forward speaking at the National Vegetarian Congress in 1899 argued that although the vegetarian movement was increasing, vegetarian restaurants in London had decreased in number.
+Speaking at the National Vegetarian Congress in 1899, Forward argued that although the vegetarian movement was increasing, vegetarian restaurants in London had decreased in number.
 He noted that affordable tinned meat had become widely available and how some of the purported vegetarian restaurants were not strictly vegetarian as they were serving meat dishes.

+In the early 20th century, he edited the short-lived London Vegetarian Association Quarterly.
 In 1913, Forward contributed the chapter "Slaughter-House Cruelties" to the book The Under Dog, edited by Sidney Trist.
 The book documented the wrongs suffered by animals at the hand of man.
-Forward edited The Animals' Guardian, subtitled "A Humane Journal for the Better Protection of Animals".
+He also edited The Animals' Guardian, subtitled "A Humane Journal for the Better Protection of Animals".
 This monthly periodical was published by the London and Provincial Anti-Vivisection Society.